Susan Catania

-Catania was born in Chicago, and received a bachelor's degree in chemistry from Saint Xavier University.
-She then worked for a chemical research firm before being elected to the House of Representatives.
-She represented a heavily African American and Democratic district, but a Republican could still represent the district under the state's cumulative voting system.
+Catania represented a heavily African American and Democratic district, but a Republican could still represent the district under the state's cumulative voting system.
 In the House, Catania introduced gay rights bills and the Freedom of Information Act, but both efforts were unsuccessful.
 During her tenure, she sponsored over 50 bills that became law, including the Crime Victim Compensation Act and a bill that designated Martin Luther King Jr. Day as a state holiday, both of which were enacted in 1973.
 Cumulative voting was abolished by the Cutback Amendment in 1981, and Catania lost any chance to retain her seat in the House going forward.
 During the 1982 elections, she ran for lieutenant governor, but lost the Republican primary, which was seen as a referendum on ratification of the ERA.
-Afterward, she served on committees for the Chicago 1992 World's Fair.
-Her political career continued in a variety of capacities, including as a fellow at the Harvard Institute of Politics in 1983, and a delegate to the 1984 Republican National Convention.
-She ran for Cook County Board of Commissioners in 1986, and Cook County Recorder of Deeds in 1992, but lost both elections.
-She later worked for the state's Department of Children and Family Services and Department of Human Services.

 Early years and personal life

-Born in Chicago on December 10, 1941, Susan Kmetty grew up in the city's South Side.
-She attended Catholic schools, including Mother McAuley High School.
-She received a Bachelor of Arts degree in chemistry from Saint Xavier University, and later did one year of graduate studies in chemistry at Northwestern University.
+Born in Chicago on December 10, 1941, Susan Kmetty grew up in the Beverly neighborhood in the city's South Side.
+She was an only child.
+Her father, John Kmetty, made supplies for heavy industrial equipment, and her mother, Helen Giffrow Kmetty, taught home economics at Chicago Public Schools.
+Susan attended Catholic schools, including Mother McAuley High School.
+In 1962, she received a Bachelor of Arts degree in chemistry from Saint Xavier University.
+She later did one year of graduate studies in chemistry, including work as a teaching assistant, at Northwestern University.

+In 1963 Kmetty married Anthony E. Catania, whom she had met during an intercollegiate glee club event.
+They had seven daughters, three of whom were born during Susan's tenure as a state representative.
+They were married for 58 years before Anthony died in 2022.

-Kmetty's education, and the fact that both of her parents worked, motivated her to work full time in an era when many men assumed women were to stay at home.
-She worked as an information director for a chemical research firm in Chicago.
-She hired a babysitter, and lived near her workplace, allowing her to nurse her baby during her break.
-She quit that job, and filed a sex discrimination lawsuit, after her employer hired a man with less experience but offered him twice the pay.
+Catania's education, and the fact that both of her parents worked, motivated her to work full-time in an era when many men assumed women were to stay at home.
+In 1963, she joined Walter C. McCrone Associates, a microscopy consulting firm in the South Side, as information director, technical writer, and publicist.
+She hired a babysitter and lived near her workplace, allowing her to nurse her baby during her break.
+By the end of 1970, Catania quit that job after she did not receive a promotion she had expected.
+The following year, she filed a sex discrimination lawsuit after her employer allegedly hired a man with less experience but offered him twice the pay.
+Her claim to the US Equal Employment Opportunity Commission was the first by an Illinois woman for unemployment benefits based on sex discrimination, and included a claim for being denied dependent benefits for her children.
+Catania connected with the National Organization for Women, which was recruiting women to testify at the General Assembly for a bill expanding access to unemployment benefits for pregnant women.
+Catania would become one of the women to testify with the organization.
+By 1972, she worked freelance as a technical publications consultant.

-She was married to Anthony E. Catania for 58 years before his death in 2022.
-They had seven children, three of whom were born during her tenure as a state representative.